KDE/digikam-doc/supported_materials/image_formats.rst

 WEBP
 ----

-`Web Photo <https://en.wikipedia.org/wiki/WebP>`_ is an image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for use on the Internet.
+`Web Photo <https://en.wikipedia.org/wiki/WebP>`_ is an open image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for use on the Internet.
 It supports both lossy and lossless compression as well as animation and alpha transparency.
 It supports metadata, but color depth is limited to 8 bits.
 WebP was first announced by Google in 2010 and produces files that are smaller than JPEG files for comparable image quality.

 .. _image_heif: